ScratMan/HASmartThermostat/README.md

 main powered sensor with high sampling rate, the _sampling_period_ parameter should be used to slow down the PID controller refresh rate.

-By adjusting the Kp, Ki and Kd gains, you can tune the system response to your liking.
+By adjusting the kp, ki and kd gains, you can tune the system response to your liking.
 You can find many tutorials for guidance on the web.
 Here are a few useful links:
 * [PID Control made easy](https://www.eurotherm.com/temperature-control/pid-control-made-easy/)
 * [Practical PID Process Dynamics with Proportional Pressure Controllers](